 In response to this comment, we have removed the pan-Arctic extrapolation and the associated figures and text from the revised manuscript.
 We have narrowed the spatial scope of the analysis and conclusions to our sampling area.
 The figures and text have been revised to assess OrgAlk-induced biases in ocean acidification estimates for the current decade, and the potential sensitivity of projected pHT and ΩAr to the inclusion of OrgAlk under SSP1-2.6 and SSP5-8.5 in the Barents Sea Opening region.

-Because current Earth system model projections do not adequately represent the carbonate chemistry and acidification trends of fjord environments, we used idealized perturbation experiments to compare how the OrgAlk effect may respond to future carbonate system changes in freshwater-influenced fjords and offshore marginal seas.
+Because current Earth system model projections do not adequately represent the carbonate chemistry and acidification trends of fjord environments, we used idealized perturbation experiments to compare how the OrgAlk effect may respond to future climate change-induced carbonate system changes in freshwater-influenced fjords and offshore marginal seas.
 The results indicate that the response of the OrgAlk effect differs between fjord and offshore marginal sea settings, likely resulting from the difference in water buffering capacity.

 These revisions substantially narrow the scope of our conclusions and remove the unsupported extrapolation of a single empirical OrgAk-salinity relationship across the Arctic Ocean margin.
 Nevertheless, we believe that the revised results still highlight the potential for OrgAlk to bias ocean acidification estimates in Arctic marginal seas and underscore the need to evaluate and incorporate OrgAlk contributions where regionally validated.
 Please refer to Lines 146 – 376 in the revised manuscript.